guilhermecarvalho18/Open_Weather_Application/README.md

 # Open Weather Service

-A simple service that aggregates weather data from the OpenWeatherMap API and provides a progress tracking system for users.
+[Open Weather Application](https://github.com/guilhermecarvalho18/Open_Weather_Application) is a Flask-based service that fetches weather data from the OpenWeatherMap API based on a list of city IDs.

 ## Prerequisites